cqframework/FhirProfileTools/README.md

 Can use config-example.dat as a template and copy that to config.dat then edit the following 3 properties:
- * fhirSourceDir - directory of FHIR-svn repo build/source folder
+ * **fhirSourceDir** - directory of FHIR-svn repo build/source folder
    from which the publish tools build the FHIR web site from
- * profilePattern - regular expression for file name matching used to include only those profiles of interest in processing and skip all others.
+ * **profilePattern** - regular expression for file name matching used to include only those profiles of interest in processing and skip all others.
- * profileRules - profile rules and explicit exceptions (e.g. cqf-rules.dat).
+ * **profileRules** - profile rules and explicit exceptions (e.g. cqf-rules.dat).
    This is optional but strongly recommended.

-Now to run the validator with config.dat run validate task in gradle:
+Now to run the validator with config.dat, run `validate` task in gradle:

      gradlew validate

-To generate HTML javadoc-like documentation for the profiles as classes run htmlScript task:
+To generate HTML javadoc-like documentation for the profiles as classes run `runHtml` task:

      gradlew runHtml